MantoothUX/Portfolio-2025/README.md

 ## 🚢 Deployment

-This site is configured for deployment on Netlify.
+This site is configured for deployment on **Vercel** (primary) or Netlify.
 See `DEPLOYMENT_GUIDE.md` for detailed instructions.

+### Quick Deploy to Vercel

+1. Push your code to GitHub
+2. Go to [vercel.com](https://vercel.com) and sign up with GitHub
+3. Import your repository
+4. Vercel will auto-detect settings from `vercel.json`
+5. Configure your custom domain: `mantoothux.com`

-### Quick Deploy to Netlify
+### Alternative: Deploy to Netlify

 1. Push your code to GitHub
 2. Connect your repository to Netlify